How to create a marketing plan for your small business - build a brand, target customers and set prices that will maximise sales.

 It's vital to keep in touch with your contacts.
 Arrange another meeting if you have an idea you want to develop further.
 You could send your new contact links to useful resources or invite them to relevant events.
 Another good approach is to introduce people you know that may be useful to each other.

-There are many local networking events aimed at particular sectors, from food to finance.
+There are many local networking events aimed at specific sectors, from food to finance.
 Become an active participant in your sector or in the local community.
 Get involved with debates and discussions and attend relevant events.

 The golden rule is to be helpful and not to use online networking to overtly sell your services.
 Above all, networking is not about a quick sale - it's about building relationships in the long term.